 Costs of metals sold.
-For the year ended December 31, 2022, we recorded \$17.5 million of costs of metals sold.
-We recorded \$13.3 million of costs of metals sold for the year ended December 31, 2021.
+For the year ended December 31, 2023, we recorded \$12.4 million of costs of metals sold.
+We recorded \$17.5 million of costs of metals sold for the year ended December 31, 2022.

 Exploration Expense.
-Our exploration expense, including work at Rodeo, Velardeña, Yoquivo, Sand Canyon and other properties, totaled \$9.6 million for the year ended December 31, 2022, including the cost of expanding a tailings facility at Velardeña and test mining at Velardeña.
-Our exploration expense totaled \$5.3 million for the year ended December 31, 2021.
+Our exploration expense, including work at Rodeo, Velardeña, Yoquivo, Sand Canyon and other properties, totaled \$3.4 million for the year ended December 31, 2023, including the cost of expanding a tailings facility at Velardeña.
+Our exploration expense totaled \$9.6 million for the year ended December 31, 2022.
 Exploration expense for both years was incurred primarily in Mexico and includes property holding costs, costs incurred by our local exploration offices, exploration and development project costs, and allocated corporate administrative expenses.
-The higher exploration expense for 2022 is primarily related to increased exploration and other costs at our Velardeña Properties and exploration expense at Yoquivo in Mexico and the Sarita Este property in Argentina during the period.
+The higher exploration expense for 2022 was primarily related to increased exploration and other costs at our Velardeña Properties including expense to expand a tailings facility and perform test mining at Velardeña in anticipation of a restart in 2023.
+In 2022, exploration expenses also supported work at Yoquivo in Mexico and the Sarita Este property in Argentina.

 Velardeña shutdown and care and maintenance costs.
-We recorded \$1.4 million for each of the years ended December 31, 2022 and 2021, for expenses related to care and maintenance at our Velardeña Properties as the result of the suspension of mining and processing activities in November 2015.
+We recorded \$1.2 million for the year ended December 31, 2023 and \$1.4 million for the year ended December 31, 2022, for expenses related to care and maintenance at our Velardeña Properties as the result of the suspension of mining and processing activities in November 2015 until the commencement of mining in December 2023.

 El Quevar Project Expense.
 As discussed above, during April 2020 we entered into the Earn-In Agreement with Barrick, pursuant to which Barrick has acquired an option to earn a 70% interest in the El Quevar Property.
 During the earn-in period Barrick has and will continue to reimburse us for certain holding and maintenance costs related to the project.
-During the year ended December 31, 2022, we recorded an expense of approximately \$0.6 million primarily related to holding and evaluation costs for the Yaxtché deposit at the El Quevar Property, net of costs reimbursed.
-During the year ended December 31, 2021, we recorded an expense of approximately \$0.3 million primarily related to exploration, holding and evaluation costs for the Yaxtché deposit at the El Quevar Property, net of costs reimbursed.
+During the year ended December 31, 2023, we recorded an expense of approximately \$0.5 million primarily related to holding and evaluation costs for the Yaxtché deposit at the El Quevar Property, net of costs reimbursed.
+During the year ended December 31, 2022, we recorded an expense of approximately \$0.6 million primarily related to exploration, holding and evaluation costs for the Yaxtché deposit at the El Quevar Property, net of costs reimbursed.
 For both years, additional nominal costs incurred in Argentina and not related to the El Quevar Property are included in "Exploration Expense", discussed above.

 Administrative Expense.
-Administrative expenses totaled \$4.5 million for the year ended December 31, 2022, compared to \$4.8 million for the year ended December 31, 2021.
-Administrative expenses, including costs associated with being a public company, are incurred primarily by our corporate activities in support of the Rodeo Property, Velardeña Properties, El Quevar Property and our exploration portfolio.
-The \$4.5 million of administrative expenses we incurred during 2022 is comprised of \$2.0 million of employee compensation and directors' fees, \$1.0 million of professional fees, and \$1.5 million of insurance, rents, travel expenses, utilities and other office costs.
-The \$4.8 million of administrative expenses we incurred during 2021 is comprised of \$2.5 million of employee compensation and directors' fees, \$1.2 million of professional fees, and \$1.1 million of insurance, rents, travel expenses, utilities and other office costs.
+Administrative expenses totaled \$4.7 million for the year ended December 31, 2023, compared to \$4.5 million for the year ended December 31, 2022.
+Administrative expenses, including costs associated with being a public company, are incurred primarily by our corporate activities in support of the Rodeo and Velardeña Properties, El Quevar Property and our exploration portfolio.
+The \$4.7 million of administrative expenses we incurred during 2023 is comprised of \$2.0 million of employee compensation and directors' fees, \$1.6 million of administrative expenses we incurred during 2022 is comprised of \$2.0 million of employee compensation and directors' fees, \$1.0 million of professional fees, and \$1.5 million of insurance, rents, travel expenses, utilities and other office costs.
+The directors' fees were accrued in 2023 but have not been paid.